KarimElghamry/chillify/README.md

 # Chillify

 A Flutter music app made with Provider and BLoC pattern.
+(Works on Android for now, iOS coming soon)

 UI heavily inspired by: https://dribbble.com/shots/6523216-Music-Player-Application/attachments